microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 ##### Pros

 1. Simple to use
-2. Less code than what we currently have
+2. Reduces codebase size (`getSlots` invocations can be stripped)
-3. No iteration over `state.components` is required to define slots
+3. No iteration over `state.components` is required to define slots (the slots used are the slots being processed)
 4. Will simplify the whole underlying architecture
 5. No Breaking changes, the consumers will not have any impact (besides allowing the children render function to work properly)
+6. couples together `state.components` with the slot itself

-#### Cons
+##### Cons

 1. Requires extra build steps
+2. Requires a small migration (but it can be done granularly, nothing will break)

 ### Option B: Refactor getSlots + helper method